thoughtbot/maybe_haskell/release/maybe_haskell.md

 Before moving on, I need to pause briefly and answer a question I dodged in the Haskell Basics chapter.
 You may have wondered why Haskell type signatures don't separate a function's argument types from its return type.
-The direct answer is that all functions in Haskell are in *curried* form; an idea developed by and named for the same [logician][] as Haskell itself.
+The direct answer is that all functions in Haskell are in *curried* form.
+This is an idea developed by and named for the same [logician][] as Haskell itself.

 [logician]: http://en.wikipedia.org/wiki/Haskell_Curry